Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Some proofs

-To conclude, we have shown that if $k \neq 0$ is a zero of a Bessel function $j_n$ for some nonnegative integer $n$ which must be real and simple, then $k^{-2} > 0$ is an eigenvalue of $\kbdd$ with the eigenspace containing linearly independent eigenfunctions:
+To conclude, we have shown that if $k \neq 0$ is a zero of some Bessel function $j_n$ ($n \ge 0$) which must be real, simple, and symmetric with respect to the origin \cite{abramowitz1964handbook}, then $k^{\sss -2} > 0$ is an eigenvalue of $\np_{\sss B(0,1)}^{\sss \rm d,d}$ with the eigenspace containing linearly independent eigenfunctions:

 and